 Meet our staff we have some wonderful employees to help you!

 Candi (daughter) is Manager and she has been here since day one.
 She is very knowledgeable, reliable, and well versed in all aspects of the business.
 Candi does a lot of the ordering and is willing to look for those special things you want that we don't carry.

 Crystal (granddaughter) joined our staff in the fall of 2004.
 She takes care of the fabric department and most likely be able to tell you exactly where a bolt is at (and there is over 16,000 bolts).
 What a memory.

-Carol and Kathy have been here since early 2011, they are both knowledgeable about quilting and are ready to help.
+Kathy and Vicky have been here for several years, they are both knowledgeable about quilting and are ready to help.

 Marjorie has been quilting for years and is quite knowledgeable.

 Dauna and Liz have been working for several months and are very helpful and knowledgeable.

 Mary our instructor for BOM and other classes and is also a designer of her own pattern line.

 We started with about 500 sq feet of store and now have 6000 sq feet.
 So come visit us when you are in the area as needless to say only a small part of what we carry is on this web site.

 We participate in 1 shop hop each year.
 Work with our local quilt guild.
 We have been the quilt shop on several cruises to Alaska and Gee-Gee has taught paper piecing on them as well.